Phil-Barv/gpt3-chatbot/README.md

 This is a simple GPT-3 chatbot.
 You will need to setup an openAI account to obtain the API key that you will put in the env.local.
+You can switch out the models and use those available to you.

 **Update:** You might want to select more recent models to use for your chatbot as LLMs have improved quite a bit since this repo was released.
 04/11/2023.